CITB

-The Construction Industry Training Board (CITB) is the industry training board for the UK construction industry.
+The Construction Industry Training Board (CITB), a quasi-autonomous near-government organisation (quango), is one of two construction industry training board for the UK construction industry.
+(Note: The other Industry Training Board is Engineering Construction Industry Training Board (ECITB).)

 History

 The CITB was established on 21 July 1964 by the Industrial Training (Construction Board) Order 1964 (SI 1964/1079), and was one of a number of training boards covering UK industries.
-It was a non-departmental public body of the Department for Business, Innovation and Skills until 2016 when it moved to the Department for Education.
+It was a non-departmental public body of the Department for Business, Innovation and Skills until 2016 when it moved to the Department for Education and then to the Department for Work and Pensions in 2025.
 The activities of the CITB have been redefined by statutory instruments (including the Industrial Training (Construction Board) Order 1964 (Amendment) Order 1991 (SI 1991/28) and the Industrial Training (Construction Board) Order 1964 (Amendment) Order 1992 (SI 1992/3048)).

 In October 2003 Charles Clarke, then Secretary of State for Education and Skills, awarded the licence for the new construction industry sector skills council (SSC) to "ConstructionSkills", a partnership between the CITB and the Construction Industry Council (CIC).
 The CITB became known as CITB-ConstructionSkills, or simply ConstructionSkills, for most of the next 10 years.

 In March 2013, it was announced that the organisation would drop brands such as CITB-ConstructionSkills, CSkills Awards and the National Construction College (the NCC operated from seven locations: Ashbourne, Erith, Inchinnan, Bircham Newton near King's Lynn, King's Norton, Leytonstone and Llangefni), and revert to its original CITB name as a result of industry feedback suggesting that multiple brands were causing confusion.